My Favourite (New) Things: 2012

 L'Oreal Telescopic False Lash Waterproof Mascara (worn here and here) Every bit as good as the Fasio mascara I reviewed earlier this year, but available locally, and currently on BOGOF at Boots.
 Made in Italy, but with the gimmicky wand and separate-remover-needed apocalypse-proof formula more usually found in Japanese brands.

-Tom Ford Eyeshadow Blend Brush (review and comparison with my other blenders soon.)
-Excellent balanced goat-hair crease/blending brush, made by Hakuhodo.
+Tom Ford Eyeshadow Blend Brush (review) Excellent balanced goat-hair crease/blending brush, made by Hakuhodo.

 Most of the colour products I've already reviewed:

 Dolce&Gabbana Sole blush (here) and Guerlain Rouge G L'Extrait M25 Colère (here) are both great examples of bright, clear reds with enough corally warmth to counteract my naturally cool pink cheeks and mauve lips, in faultless formulas.

 THREE Flash Performance Eyeliner 05 Eye Rock (here) is the best black liner I can imagine, and I've professed my love for the Shu Uemura Karl Lagerfeld Prestigious Bordeaux Palette so frequently and recently that surely no more need be said.

 Kiko Long-Lasting Stick Eyeshadow in 04 Golden Chocolate, which in short is another By-Terry-Ombre-Blackstar-a-like, and even cheaper than the Topshop version -- review now up, worn here.

 Scent of the Year: L'Artisan Seville À L'Aube

 |I've helpfully drawn your attention to the reason for my purchase....|